SAP-archive/teched2020-DEV166/exercises/ex0/README.md

 ## Summary

 With the setup procedure done, you now have completed:
-- setting up the SAP Cloud Platform trial account
+- Setting up the SAP Cloud Platform trial account
-- Access to SAP Business Application Studio (SBAS)
+- Accessing to the SAP Business Application Studio (SBAS)
 - Creation of your dev space

 Continue to - [Exercise 1](../ex1/README.md)